13th World Festival of Youth and Students: Event

 On 1 July 1989, about 22,000 young people from 177 countries gathered in the Rungrado 1 May Stadium to inaugurate the festival.
 For eight days, the participants took part in social, cultural, sports and political activities.
 The slogan of the festival was "For Anti-Imperialist Solidarity, Peace and Friendship".

-The Thirteenth festival held in North Korea was the first festival held in Asia and the first time the United States Department of Treasury allowed a group to travel to North Korea since the Korean War.
-Throughout this delegation's and others' time in Korea however, the North Korean government imposed boundaries and restrictions on foreigners' movements and behavior, as well as constant surveillance over its own population.
+It was the first festival held in Asia and the first time the United States Department of Treasury allowed a group to travel to North Korea since the Korean War.
+Throughout this delegation's and others' time in Korea, however, the North Korean government imposed boundaries and restrictions on foreigners' movements and behavior, as well as constant surveillance over its own population.

 Danish activists caused a stir during the opening ceremony of the festival when they unfurled a banner criticizing North Korea's human rights abuses.
 Two of the three activists were taken into custody but soon released.

 At the festival, well over 1,000 events took place, from round-table political discussions, solidarity rallies, and plenary sessions, to sports matches, artistic performances, film showings and visits around Pyongyang and beyond.
 The political events of the festival primarily focused on anti-imperialist discussions as well as subjects such as peace and disarmament, nonalignment, human rights, and rights for youth and others.
 There were also frequent bilateral meetings arranged for two countries at a time to talk over issues of economic and political concern.

 Each of the eight days of the festival was devoted to a specific theme: